-This water heater is designed for the purpose of heating potable water.
+This water heater is designed for use in a single-family domestic dwelling for the purpose of heating potable water.
 Its use in an application other than this may shorten its life.
+This water heater complies with the Lead Free requirements of AS 3498 'Safety and public health requirements for plumbing products - Water heater and hot-water storage tanks'.